 For the purpose of validation, the SSCE is divided into two types: a non-fixed total length and width SSCE; and, fixed total length and width SSCE.
-The former is rotated on the X and Y axes at the same time using the same rotation angle interval, which extends to the left, right, upward, and downward with the same amount of CCD camera and non-fixed total rotation angle region, whereas, the latter is rotated on the X and Y axes simultaneously with same number of CCD cameras and using the fixed total region of the SSCE.
+The former is rotated on the X and Y axes at the same time using the same rotation angle gap, which extends to the left, right, upward, and downward with the same amount of CCD camera and the rotation angle gap, whereas, the latter is rotated on the X and Y axes simultaneously with same number of CCD cameras and using the fixed total region of the SSCE.